Mrtza-javidi/autocomplete-package/README.md

 ### Method Chaining

-The addPhrase method supports chaining, allowing you to add multiple phrases in a single statement, as shown above.
+The `addPhrase` method supports chaining, allowing you to add multiple phrases in a single statement.

 #### Example: